pellierd/pddl4j/README.md

 directory of the release.
 Therefore, include the jar in our classpath and enjoy it.

-####3.4 How to use the doc ?
+####3.4 How to access the documentation?

+All the documentations are contained in the doc directory.

-First, generate the documentation:
+To generate the javadoc just type:
 > ant doc
 
-All the documentation are contained in the doc directory.

 ####3.5 How to run examples ?

 Examples are available in the "examples" directory of the distribution.
 For